Agenda and minutes

 o March to 17 July 2019 – 85 reported.

-The big issues was in the Town and it was a spike in theft from cars the police saw every year.
+The big issues were in the Town and it was a spike in theft from cars the police saw every year; the police also emphasised that there was a spike in thefts from cars at the Legoland car park..
 There was a huge influx of people from Easter into the area so it was not an easy issue to solved.
 In 2018, only 45 thefts from cars were reported but, the police felt that the figures were lower due to the royal Wedding which meant there was a higher police presence.
 To tackle the rise in thefts from cars, the police have been running a clear car campaign and have been carrying out car park sweeps across eight car parks in the borough.
 The campaign sees police officers look inside cars and see what is on show.
 Letters are then sent out to the owners of the vehicles to make them aware.
 The figures have not been confirmed yet but, so far well over 200 cars have been reported.

 · Residential burglaries in West Windsor: